a close-up of orange and purple cells

 The virus is found in the lesions which is why contagiousness correlates with the rash.
 Note that lesions can be present in the mouth and nose, hence the risk of transmission via spit and snot.

-It’s also conceivable that there may be virus on the skin before the rash is easily visible, hence the advice to isolate during the prodrome in (2) above.
+It’s also conceivable that there may be virus on the skin before the rash is easily visible, hence the advice to isolate during the prodrome phase in (2) above.

 Testing